zhanghe9704/tpsa/README.md

 ## Acknowledgement

 Thanks to Dr. Lingyun Yang for providing his tpsa code.

+**This work is supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics under contract DE-AC05-06OR23177.**

 ## Contact